What is ctcLink?

 ctcLink is the implementation of a single, centralized system of online functions to give students, faculty and staff anytime, anywhere access to a modern, efficient way of doing their college business.
 But, it's about much more than new software.
 As the current 30-year-old administrative system is replaced, colleges will also align their core business processes with the delivered software solution, making for streamlined, standardized practices across the 34-college system.

 Follow the ctcLink blog, CONNECT, for the latest news and information about the ctcLink project.
 And, read the ctcLink Newsletters!

 - FirstLink Implementation Planning: Tacoma and Spokane are busy planning for ctcLink Go-Live.
 The original go-live date of August 25 was extended to Nov 17 to allow more time for testing, training and end-user practice.
-Currently, FLCs are deep into data cleanup and validation, learning PeopleSoft, working through a plan for the Supporting Systems they'll be keeping, creating roles and permissions for Security, and working with the ctcLink training team to determine the training schedule, and so much more!
+Weekly meetings and constant communication is underway to ensure all critical aspects of a successful go-live event have been addressed.

 - Global Solution: Requirements Validation, Foundation Decisions, BPA Workshops, Business Process Diagrams and begin Data Conversion and Configuration -- (March 2013 - Jan 2014)

 - System Build/Configure and Test: Dec 2013 - Sept 2014

 - Training for FirstLink colleges: Oct - Nov 2014

 - FirstLink Implementation : CCs of Spokane and Tacoma Community College are expected to cut over to ctcLink on November 17, 2014